AndersDeath/diary2/000-current.md

 # 16 Juli - Diestag - Berlin - 663 Tag der Einwanderung - Warm Sunny

 Office day was nice but annoying.
 I didn't sleep well and it made me soft and stupid.
 I aslo cannot find power for returning to sport again.
 I am not happy about myself.
 I should be changed.
 You can notice that I struggle with it for all my life.
+Unfortunatly I can't find specific motivation for doing sport on daily basis.